Levoit LV550HH Hybrid Ultrasonic Humidifier

 While design matters, it still remains secondary to performing the primary function of a humidifier: increasing the moisture in the air in your home.
 The Levoit Hybrid appeared to perform that function well, especially in smaller rooms such as our bedroom, where we primarily used this unit.

 It was hard to trust the “objective” measurement of the unit’s built-in sensor since it is located right at the base of the unit, but it was still satisfying to watch the measured humidity climb quickly after turning on the unit.
-Still, we never got close to the recommended 70 percent for our house temperature since our baseline humidity hovers around 35 percent.
+Still, we never got close to our goal of 70 percent humidity (based on our house temperature) since our baseline humidity hovers around 35 percent.

 In our 12 x 12-foot bedroom, the effect was immediately noticeable, especially when we ran it on Auto through the night.